 What are you going to complete?

 Begin by completing the Free Application for Federal Student Aid (FAFSA) for federal and state aid consideration.
 Students interested in scholarships should be aware of possible separate scholarship applications.

 December 1 is the recommended filing date of FAFSAs for incoming freshmen.
 Returning students should submit their Renewal FAFSAs by April 15 of the preceding enrollment year for the maximum consideration of student aid programs.
 Submitting the FAFSA by the recommended date ensures that Pennsylvania-resident students meet the PHEAA state grant deadline of May 1.

 Where should you apply?

-Students submit the FAFSA to the Department of Education either via the Web or by sending the FAFSA in the envelope provided with the paper application.
+Students submit the FAFSA to the Department of Education either via the web or by sending the FAFSA in the envelope provided with the paper application.
 The Department of Education processes the complete application and sends a copy of the information to the following: the schools the student lists on the FAFSA, the state grant agency of the student’s home residency state, and the student in the form of the Student Aid Report (SAR.)
-PENN STATE’S FEDERAL SCHOOL CODE: #003329
+PENN STATE’S FEDERAL SCHOOL CODE is 003329.

 Why should you apply?